Reasonable Accommodations & Professional Placements Project

 If you are eligible to participate you will be asked to take part in a focus group about your professional placement experiences.
 The focus group will last approximately 50-90 minutes.
 If you cannot participate in a focus group we can discuss other ways you can participate including interviews or a survey.
 If you require any reasonable accommodations to enable you to fully engage with the research please don’t hesitate to tell us about them.
 It is important to us that your voice is heard.

-Any information or data you share during this research will be treated with full confidentiality and, if published, the data will not be identifiably linked to any individual.
+Any information or data you share during this research will be treated sensitively and confidentially and, if published, the data will not be identifiably linked to any individual.
 Your participation is entirely voluntary and even if you agree to participate now you may withdraw at any time during the study.

-If you have any questions please Vivian by clicking here.
+If you have any questions please contact Vivian by clicking here.